DykL57/soc-purple-team-homelab/README.md

 | table first_seen, last_seen, src_ip, Country, count, dest_ips
 ```

 **Field extraction note:** pfSense's `filterlog` sourcetype arrives as unstructured, positional CSV inside the syslog message, with no default Splunk TA field extraction.
-Rather than parsing by fixed column position (which breaks across TCP/UDP/ICMP, since each logs a different number of fields), this query extracts the fixed-position header fields (rule, interface, action, direction, ipver) with one `rex`, then matches the `src_ip,dst_ip` pattern directly as two adjacent dotted-quad values with a second `rex` — robust regardless of protocol.
+Rather than parsing by fixed column position (which breaks across TCP/UDP/ICMP, since each logs a different number of fields), this query extracts the fixed-position header fields (rule, interface, action, direction, ipver) with one `rex`, then matches the `src_ip,dst_ip` pattern directly as two adjacent dotted-quad values with a second `rex` — robust regardless of protocol. `dedup _raw` was added defensively after discovering pfSense duplicates some syslog event types at the source (see Notable Troubleshooting) — investigation confirmed `filterlog` itself was not actually affected, but the safeguard is kept in place.

 **Result:** Validated against ~8,300 real, organic outbound events (DNS resolution, Windows Update, telemetry, etc.) collected over several hours of normal lab operation.
-The query correctly aggregated hits by source IP and country, surfacing 4 connections geolocated to Iran and 2 to Russia.
+The query correctly aggregated hits by source IP and country, surfacing 4 connections geolocated to Iran and 2 to Russia — counts confirmed unchanged after adding `dedup`.

-**Known limitation — confirmed false positive:** the Iran-geolocated IP was manually checked against VirusTotal and found to be legitimate infrastructure, not Iran-associated.
-Root cause: Splunk's bundled MaxMind GeoLite2 database is a point-in-time snapshot that isn't automatically kept current, and IP block ownership/geolocation changes frequently (RIR reassignment, cloud/CDN churn). **Geo-IP alone is not sufficient grounds for escalation** — every hit from this rule must be manually cross-referenced against a live threat-intel source (VirusTotal, AbuseIPDB) before being treated as credible.
-This rule is intentionally scoped as a low-confidence supporting signal, not a standalone confirmed-threat detection.
+**Known limitation — both flagged IPs confirmed as false positives:** both the Iran- and Russia-geolocated IPs were manually checked against VirusTotal and found to be legitimate infrastructure, not actually associated with either country.
+This isn't a statement that Iran/Russia are the wrong countries to monitor — both remain valid entries given known APT activity against Israeli critical infrastructure — it's a statement about Splunk's bundled MaxMind GeoLite2 database misattributing these two specific IPs.
+Root cause: the free database is a point-in-time snapshot that isn't automatically kept current, and IP block ownership/geolocation changes frequently (RIR reassignment, cloud/CDN churn). **Geo-IP alone is not sufficient grounds for escalation** — every hit from this rule must be manually cross-referenced against a live threat-intel source (VirusTotal, AbuseIPDB) before being treated as credible.
+In this validation run, doing so caught a 100% false-positive rate (2 for 2), which is itself the most useful finding from building this rule.
+It's intentionally scoped as a low-confidence supporting signal, not a standalone confirmed-threat detection.

 ![Rule 4 Alert](screenshots/rule04-alert.png)

-**What I'd tune in production:** replace/supplement the bundled GeoLite2 database with a regularly-updated MaxMind subscription, or pair with a live IP reputation API (VirusTotal/AbuseIPDB) instead of relying on geolocation alone; build a maintained allowlist for known-legitimate infrastructure (root DNS servers, major cloud/CDN ASNs) to cut expected noise before it reaches an analyst; correlate with destination port/protocol, since outbound HTTPS to a flagged country is far less notable than traffic on an unusual port; track ASN alongside country, since ASN ownership tends to be more stable than country-level geolocation.
+**What I'd tune in production:** replace/supplement the bundled GeoLite2 database with a regularly-updated MaxMind subscription, or pair with a live IP reputation API (VirusTotal/AbuseIPDB) instead of relying on geolocation alone — a 100% false-positive rate in validation makes this a hard requirement, not a nice-to-have; build a maintained allowlist for known-legitimate infrastructure (root DNS servers, major cloud/CDN ASNs) to cut expected noise before it reaches an analyst; correlate with destination port/protocol, since outbound HTTPS to a flagged country is far less notable than traffic on an unusual port; track ASN alongside country, since ASN ownership tends to be more stable than country-level geolocation.

 ---

 ## Network Traffic Monitoring

 pfSense forwards Firewall, System, and DHCP events to Splunk via syslog (UDP 5514), indexed separately from Windows telemetry (`index=pfsense`, sourcetype `pfsense:firewall`).
 This gives visibility into real inbound/outbound traffic at the network edge — allow/block decisions, source/destination IPs and ports, and (via Rule 4) geo-IP context — complementing the Windows-endpoint-focused detections in Rules 1–3.
 Getting this pipeline working end-to-end (WAN topology, DHCP, and forwarding) surfaced a substantial troubleshooting exercise; see below.

+A device inventory lookup (built from an `nmap -sn` sweep of the local network) enriches traffic queries with device names/types instead of raw IPs — e.g. `| lookup device_inventory.csv ip AS src_ip OUTPUT hostname AS device_name`.

 **Next planned detections built on this data:**
 - Repeated firewall blocks from a single source (possible port scan / brute-force reconnaissance from outside)